solids4foam/solid-benchmarks/elastoPlasticity/curvedBeams/README.md

 ## Expected results

-* During the sliding, due to the larger diameter, the lower beam exhibits larger plastic deformation which is reduced by the larger values of the coefficient of friction;
+* During the sliding, due to the larger diameter, the lower beam exhibits larger plastic deformation which is reduced by the larger values of the coefficient of friction.

 Figures 2 and 3 compare the evolution of the horizontal and vertical total reaction force between `solids4foam` and results reported using finite element code  [[2]](https://www.sciencedirect.com/science/article/abs/pii/S0045782515003643). `solids4foam` results are obtained using updated Lagrangian formulation.